Appendectomy for Children

 An appendectomy is often an emergency surgery.
 Your child may not have a lot of time to get ready for it.
 The healthcare team will want to know when your child last ate.
 That’s because having food in the stomach can cause problems when your child is under anesthesia.
 If the surgery is planned ahead of time, ask the healthcare provider when your child should stop eating and drinking beforehand.

-Before the procedure starts, the healthcare team may give your child a shot of medicine to help him or her relax.
-Your child will also have an IV (intravenous) line placed into a vein so other medicines can be given.
+Before the procedure starts, the healthcare team may give your child a shot of medicine to help them relax.
+Your child will also have an IV (intravenous) line placed into a vein so fluids and other medicines can be given.
 This is how your child will be put to sleep for the surgery.

 What happens during an appendectomy for a child?

-During an open procedure, the surgeon will make a cut into the skin and the fat underneath.
-The cut will be 1 to 2 inches long.
-Upon reaching the appendix, the surgeon will cut it loose and remove it.
-The surgeon will then close the opening in the intestine and the cut in the skin.
+During an open procedure, the surgeon will make an incision into the skin and the fat underneath.
+This incision will be 1 to 2 inches long.
+Upon reaching the appendix, the surgeon will remove it.
+The surgeon will then close the opening in the intestine and the skin.

-During a laparoscopic procedure, the surgeon will make a few small cuts in the belly.
-The surgeon will put a tiny camera through one cut so he or she can see the procedure on a video screen.
-The surgeon will put air into the abdomen through a tube to inflate the area so he or she can see better.
+During a laparoscopic procedure, the surgeon will make a few small incisions in the belly.
+The surgeon will put a tiny camera through one incision so they can see the procedure on a video screen.
+The surgeon will put air into the abdomen through a tube to inflate the area so they can see better.
 The surgeon will then remove the appendix using small tools.
-When finished, the surgeon will stitch up the opening in the intestine and any cuts in the skin.
+When finished, the surgeon will stitch up the opening in the intestine and any of the small incisions in the skin.

-If your child’s appendix has burst, a drainage tube may be left in the belly to drain away fluid.
-Sometimes, the surgeon may plan a laparoscopic surgery.
-But he or she may need to switch to an open surgery when it seems like a safer choice.
+If your child’s appendix has burst, a drainage tube may be left in the belly for a few days.
+This is to drain away any extra fluid that may collect.
+Sometimes the surgeon may plan a laparoscopic surgery.
+But they may need to switch to an open surgery when it seems like a safer choice.

 What happens after an appendectomy for a child?

-After the surgery, your child will go to a recovery room before being sent to a regular room.
+After the surgery, your child will go to the postanesthesia care unit (PACU).
+They'll be closely watched there before being sent to a regular room.
 Some children may be able to go home from the recovery room.
 Your child will get pain medicine through the IV, then later by mouth.

 Your child will be encouraged to get up and move around later that day or the next day.
 After laparoscopic surgery, your child may feel cramps or shoulder pain.
 This is referred pain from the air that was put into the abdomen.
 Children often go home a day or two after the surgery.
 If the appendix ruptured before the surgery, your child may need to stay in the hospital for up to a week.
 In these cases, your child may need IV antibiotics for a week or more.